OlofssonFredrik/Virtual-Env/README.md

-python -m venv "the name of the environment" for example "Environment"
+python -m venv "the name of the environment" for example "stat-env"

 Do this command inside your project at the root.